evant/gradle-retrolambda/README.md

 }
 ```

 - `jdk` Set the path to the java 8 jdk.
-The default is found using either
+The default is found using the
-  `JAVA8_HOME`.
-If you a running gradle with java 6 or 7, you must have either
+  environment variable `JAVA8_HOME`.
+If you a running gradle with java 6 or 7,
-  `JAVA8_HOME` or this property set.
+  you must have either `JAVA8_HOME` or this property set.
 - `oldJdk` Sets the path to the java 6 or 7 jdk.
-The default is found using
+The default is found using the
-  `JAVA6_HOME`/`JAVA7_HOME`.
-If you are running gradle with java 8 and wish
+  environment variable `JAVA6_HOME`/`JAVA7_HOME`.
+If you are running gradle with
-  to run unit tests, you must have either `JAVA6_HOME`/`JAVA7_HOME` or this
+  java 8 and wish to run unit tests, you must have either
-  property set.
-This is so the tests can be run with the correct java version.
+  `JAVA6_HOME`/`JAVA7_HOME` or this property set.
+This is so the tests can be
+  run with the correct java version.
 - `javaVersion` Set the java version to compile to.
 The default is 6.
 Only 6 or
   7 are accepted.
 - `include 'Debug', 'Release'` Sets which sets/variants to run through